What is social customer service?

 LOOK FOR OPPORTUNITIES TO MAKE LEMONADE

-We’re all familiar with that old adage, “When life gives you lemons...”
-The well-known implication is that it’s possible to turn around a less-than-hoped-for situation with a change in attitude.
-This is particularly useful advice when providing customer service over social media, given consumers’ proclivity to use social media to grab a brand’s attention.
-A recent survey by the Center for Services Leadership at Arizona State University, in conjunction with Customer Care Measurement & Consulting, found that 50 percent of consumers will complain to a brand about a bad experience, and that 35 percent of Americans are using Facebook, in particular, to complain about a shopping experience.
+We're all familiar with that old adage, "When life gives you lemons..."
+The well-known implication is that it's possible to turn around a less-than-hoped-for situation with a change in attitude.
+This is particularly useful advice when providing customer service over social media, given consumers' proclivity to use social media to grab a brand's attention.
+A survey by Dialog Direct and Customer Care Measurement & Consulting found that in 2011, 20 percent of customers were using social media to communicate their complaints to a brand.
+By 2015, that number had increased to 33 percent.

 When this happens, everything depends on your response.
 Receiving negative feedback is an open invitation to rectify your brand's image and, more important, your relationship with the customer.
 The customer must feel like they've been heard and that you're willing to do what it takes to make them happy.